Home

 • Consists of four tests, math, English, reading, and Science.

-How Do I get my scores?
+How Do I get my ACT scores?

 The ACT allows you to control which schools see your scores.